In this article

 Table of contents

-What are G&A expenses?
+What are general and administrative expenses?

+Some examples of G&A expenses include rent, insurance, office supplies, and fixed employee salaries.
 Importantly, general and administrative costs should always be differentiated from costs related to specific projects that are designed to increase revenue, such as research and development (R&D) or production costs.

 For example, the monthly rent paid to occupy a manufacturing facility would fall under the category of G&A, whereas the cost of manufacturing a certain product within that facility would fall under the category of cost of goods sold (COGS).